BenConstable/laravel-localize-middleware/README.md

 ```

 It's recommended to set this middleware globally and early in the stack, but you're
-free to register in whatever way that suits you needs.
+free to register it in whatever way that suits you needs.

-### Configuration
+###Configuration

 Configuration can be found at `config/localize-middleware.php`.
 From there, you
 can configure which localization determiner you'd like to use in your application